 You can find more about SPF in RFC.

-DKIM, or “DomainKeys Identified Mail”, is a digital signature, embedded in sender email header, that the receiver’s Mail Servers can check to determine if the received email indeed originated from the right sender and has not been tampered on its way.
+DKIM, or “DomainKeys Identified Mail,” is a digital signature embedded in the Sender’s email header.
+The Receiver’s Mail Servers can check it to determine if the received email indeed originated from the right sender and has not been tampered with on its way.
 Note that this isn’t something that your email recipient customer, partner, or employee will see, and you can adjust the “send as” name that appears in the inbox.
-However, recipient ESP or mail server will be able to see that your domain is reputable.
+However, the recipient ESP or mail server will be able to see that your domain is reputable.

-Sender generates DKIM keys (public and private) and publishes public key in domain DNS.
+Step 1.
+The Sender generates DKIM keys (public and private) and publishes the public key in the domain DNS.

-Receiver tries to verify the digital signature using the public key, retrieved from DNS.
-Successful verification means that received email came from genuine sender.
+Step 4.
+The Receiver verifies the digital signature using the public key retrieved from DNS.
+Successful verification means that the received email came from a genuine sender.

 You can find more about DKIM in RFC